SuperDupr/builder/README.md

 #### Running with Docker

-If you'd like to run Jumpstart Pro with Docker directly, you can run:
+If you'd like to run FTE Builder Pro with Docker directly, you can run:

 ```bash
 docker build --tag myapp .